clamalo/studylm2/README.md

 3.  **Create a New API Key:** Click on "Create API Key".
 4.  **Copy Your API Key:** After creation, your unique API key will be displayed.
 It will be a long string of letters and numbers. **Copy this key carefully.** You will need it in the next step.

 **NOTE ABOUT RATE LIMITS**: Your free account will give you access to 15 Google API calls per day, free of charge.
 An API call is used every time you generate a new study guide or practice exam in quiz mode.
 These do not apply to chats: you have essentially unlimited chat mode.
-If you run out, you can wait until the next day, or you can investigate setting up a paid Google API plan by pressing "Set up Billing" next to your API key in AI Studio.
+If you run out, you can wait until the next day, or you can investigate setting up a paid Google API plan by pressing "Set up Billing" next to your API key in Google AI Studio.

 ### 7b.
 Set the API Key in Your Terminal

 You need to tell the StudyLM application what your API key is *before* you run it.
-We will do this using the Terminal.
+We will do this by inserting it into an environment file in the project directory.

 1. Make sure you are still in the **Terminal** window, and you are "inside" the StudyLM code folder (you should have done the `cd` command in Step 5).
 2. Type the following command, but **replace `"YOUR_API_KEY_HERE"`** with the actual API key you copied from Google AI Studio.
 Make sure the key stays inside the quotation marks.
     ```bash
-    export GEMINI_API_KEY="YOUR_API_KEY_HERE"
+    sed -i '' 's/^GEMINI_API_KEY=.*/GEMINI_API_KEY="YOUR_API_KEY_HERE"/' .env
     ```
-    *(Example: If your key was `ABC123XYZ`, you would type: `export GEMINI_API_KEY="ABC123XYZ"`)*
+    *(Example: If your key was `ABC123XYZ`, you would type: `sed -i '' 's/^GEMINI_API_KEY=.*/GEMINI_API_KEY="ABC123XYZ"/' .env`)*
 3. Press the **Return** key.
-It might look like nothing happened, but you have now set the key for this *specific* Terminal session.
+It might look like nothing happened, but you have now set the key for the project.

-**VERY IMPORTANT:**
-* You need to run this `export` command **every time** you open a **new** Terminal window and want to run StudyLM.
-The key is only set for the current session.
-* Make sure you run the `export` command in the **same** Terminal window *before* you run the `python3 run.py` command in the next section.

 ---